paulipa/sico-wiki/tools/communication/discord.md

 {.is-success}

 ## Joining and authenticating
-To join and authenticate on our discord is super easy.
+Joining and authenticating on our discord is super easy.
 Like with all of our services you will get started from the [AUTH](/tools/auth) system page.
 Once you have registered and selected a main character you will be able to activate services from the services section.

 ### Step 1
 First you will need to register on AUTH at https://auth.silentcoalition.com/.
 Guide for this can be found in [here](/tools/auth).